hskim7639/AnycubicDelta_on_SKRProV11/README.md

 I own an Anycubic 3D printer kossel delta linear plus, which I bouht Mar 2019.
 It runs on Trigorilla board(Atmega 2560) with A4988 drivers and makes a lot of noise.

-I decided to upgrade the control board to BIGTREETECH's SKR pro V1.1 with TMC2208.
+I decided to upgrade the control board to BIGTREETECH's SKR pro V1.1 with TMC2208, and got success with no big difficulties.

-Here I want to record what I have tried and will try.
+I hope these files to give a litte bit of help to some people under similar situation.
+Good luck.